seahorse-ai-ryan/brush/docs/guides/training-a-scene.md

 3.  **(Optional) Adjust Settings:**
     *   Before or after loading data, you can tweak parameters in the **`Settings`** tab.
 These correspond to [CLI options](./cli-usage.md) as well.
+    *   For a detailed explanation of all configuration parameters, refer to the [Configuration Options Reference](../reference/config-options.md).
         *   **Model Settings:** `Spherical Harmonics Degree`, `Max image resolution`, `Max Splats`.
         *   **Load Settings:** `Limit max frames`, `Split dataset for evaluation` (if checked, enables the `eval` tab in the Dataset panel).
         *   **Training Settings:** `Train ... steps` (sets the target number of training iterations).